-- A wide range of skill and fitness levels, abilities and interests will be catered for by the network. - Key destinations will be able to be easily accessed from main entrances, where possible, and reflect the Accessible Wellington Action Plan. - Some tracks within the network will be accessible to those with limited mobility, push chairs and wheelchairs. - Tracks will be shared use, for example, by walkers and cyclists wherever this is appropriate.
+- A wide range of skill and fitness levels, abilities and interests will be catered for by the network. - Key destinations will be able to be easily accessed from main entrances, where possible, and reflect the Accessible Wellington Action Plan. - Some tracks within the network will be accessible to those with limited mobility, pushchairs and wheelchairs. - Tracks will be shared use, for example, by walkers and cyclists wherever this is appropriate.
 Tracks will be open for biking unless otherwise stated in this plan. - The access network will be integrated with the wider city and regional networks, and the transport needs of pedestrians and cyclists. - Where practicable, tracks will cater for demonstrated recreation demand.
-Demand will be assessed via a number of methods, including, but not limited to, surveys, user counts, and public requests for tracks. - All tracks will be physically sustainable and require minimal long-term maintenance. - All tracks will have minimal environmental impact, and where possible, avoid ecologically significant sites. - Pest control, emergency services, and general management purposes will be catered for by the network, where appropriate. - Tracks will be signed and maintained to defined standards, with significant hazards identified and/or mitigated. - Designated tracks may be declared open for horse riding. - All tracks are closed to motorised vehicles except by special permission on a case-by-case basis and in accordance with policies within the Reserve Management Cluster Plans.
+Demand will be assessed via a number of methods, including, but not limited to, surveys, user counts, and public requests for tracks. - All tracks will be physically sustainable and require minimal long-term maintenance. - All tracks will have minimal environmental impact. - Pest control, emergency services, and general management purposes will be catered for by the network, where appropriate. - Tracks will be signed and maintained to defined standards, with significant hazards identified and/or mitigated. - Designated tracks may be declared open for horse riding. - Existing tracks suitable for motorised recreation can be used on a managed basis by clubs and organisations in accordance with Reserve Management Plans.

-• Electric bikes will have restricted access.
-An electric bike (e-bike) is defined as a bicycle primarily pedal powered by human energy and may be assisted by a maximum continuous rated power of up to 300 watts of battery power, as well as limited to 25km/h3.
+Electric bikes will have restricted access.
+An electric bike (e-bike) is defined as a bicycle primarily pedal powered by human energy (pedal assist) and may be assisted by a maximum continuous rated electric motor of up to 300 watts (of battery power), as well as limited to 25km/h.
 All other e-bikes are regarded as motorised vehicles.
 Refer Schedule C of this plan for tracks open to e-bikes use.